 A European Reference Network (ERN) is a virtual network comprised of healthcare professionals spread around Europe.
 Their objective is to tackle complex or rare diseases and conditions that necessitate highly specialised treatment and a concentration of knowledge and resources.
 Indeed, often a disease is so rare that expert knowledge is not available in the patient’s country or region and ERN’s facilitate the exchange of knowledge between healthcare professionals across borders.
 Each ERN has a coordinator who convenes “virtual” advisory boards of medical specialists across different disciplines, using a dedicated IT platform and telemedicine tools to review a patient’s condition for diagnosis and treatment.
 The patient doesn’t travel but knowledge does.

 The first 24 ERNs were launched in 2017, involving more than 900 highly-specialised healthcare units from over 300 hospitals in 26 Member States.
-Please find the press release from the European Commission here and their ERN Fact Sheet here and the ERN Brochure here.
+Please find the press release from the European Commission here , their ERN Fact Sheet here and the ERN Brochure here.

 For more information about ERNs, please visit the European Commission’s webpages.

 One of the key objectives of the ERN is to provide cross-border healthcare which means that as a patient you can access expert healthcare services in another EU country, which is not your home country.
 According to the European Commission, "EU citizens have the right to access healthcare in any EU country and to be reimbursed for care abroad by their home country".

 More information about cross-border healthcare can be found on the European Commission's website.

 What is the ERN-RND?